Notes

 id="favorite-nato-letter"

-aria-describedby="favorite-nato-error favorite-nato-hint"
+aria-describedby="favorite-nato-error favorite-nato-description"

 required>